What do you do with your collection of karate belts?

 Easily mount eight belts with the included elastic straps.
 There is also a bar across the top where you can hang medals.

-Personalize the display yourself with a bonus sticker pack.
+Personalize the display rack yourself with a bonus sticker pack.
 The letters come in a cool calligraphy Asian-style font and there are a handful of kicking/punching silhouette images that you can use to further decorate the bar.

 2. RenKata Personalized Belt Display